supmn084/Powershell/README.md

 ## Acknowledgments

-Books by Ed Wilson, James Hicks and various snippets found online.
+* Books by Ed Wilson, James Hicks and various snippets found online.
-Thanks for reading to this point
+* Thanks for reading to this point
+* Bits and bobs of scripts and examples found online may be chopped into pieces here and there.